PCDanilMyagkiy/pcdanilmyagkiy.com/README.md

-# pcdanilmyagkiy.com - Personal portfolio project build with the MERN stack and more
+# pcdanilmyagkiy.com - Personal portfolio project built with the MERN stack and more